Learning to Solve Constrained Bilevel Control Co-Design Problems: Experiments

 We train a neural network to learn its solutions as a function of the upper-level linear objective coefficients.
 That is, in the notation of Section \ref{sec:Setting}, we have $\bm{p} \coloneqq (\bm{c},\bm{d})$.

 \textbf{Experimental details.} When problems \eqref{QP-UL} are sufficiently small, they can be solved using a mixed-integer programming reformulation.
-In this experiment, we consider problems within a range of sizes such that optimal solutions to the test-set problems can be obtained within reasonable time. \emph{This provides an initial setting} in which certified optimal solutions can be obtained, against which the optimality of our learned solutions can be measured objectively.
-We use the open-source YALMIP package to solve the instances by replacing their lower-level problem with KKT conditions, and solving the resulting single-level MIP with a branch-and-bound method \cite{lofberg2004yalmip}.
+In this experiment, \emph{we consider problems within a range of sizes such that ground-truth optimal solutions to the test-set problems can be computed within a reasonable time}. \emph{This provides an initial setting} in which certified optimal solutions can be obtained, against which the optimality of our learned solutions can be measured objectively.
+We use the open-source YALMIP package to solve the instances by replacing their lower-level problem with KKT conditions, and solving the resulting single-level MIP with a branch-and-bound method \citep{lofberg2004yalmip}.

-We refer to a BQP problem with $m$ and $n$ variables at the upper and lower-level respectively as having size $m \times n$.
+We refer to a BQP problem with $m$ and $n$ variables at the upper and lower levels, respectively, as having size $m \times n$.
 Three sets of BQP problems having size $3 \times 2$, $6 \times 4$, and $9 \times 6$ are randomly generated - first by drawing the elements of each matrix $\bm{A},\bm{E},\bm{F},\bm{G}$ and each vector $\bm{b}, \bm{e}, \bm{f}, \bm{h}$ from a uniform distribution $U(0,1)$.
-Positive-semidefinite $\bm{Q}$ and $\bm{H}$ are constructed by self-multiplication of such a random matrix.
+Positive-semidefinite $\bm{Q}$ and $\bm{H}$ are constructed by self-multiplication of such a matrix.
 Individual problem instances are generated by drawing vectors of linear objective coefficients $(\bm{c}, \bm{d})$ also from $U(0,1)$.
 Each set is divided into validation and test portions, numbering $1000$ each.
-The prediction model $\hat{\cB}_{\theta}$ is a $5$-layer feedforward network followed by $20$ steps of Algorithm \ref{alg:NCC}.
-Recall that Algorithm \ref{alg:NCC} requires problem \eqref{QP-LL} to be solved and differentiated at each iteration; for this we employ the differentiable convex optimization library \emph{cvxpylayers} \cite{agrawal2019differentiable}.
+The prediction model $\hat{\cB}_{\theta}$ is a $5$-layer network followed by $20$ steps of Algorithm \ref{alg:NCC}.
+Solution and differentiation of problem \eqref{QP-LL} are implemented in \emph{cvxpylayers} \citep{agrawal2019differentiable}.